Skip to main content

 Why the Standard Calculation Is Wrong

 The IRRF gross-up.
 When the contract is net of taxes, IRRF is not 15% on the invoice value.
 It is 15% on a grossed-up base that already incorporates the tax itself.
 The error is systematic: the company under-withholds and the difference compounds quarter after quarter.
-By the time the Receita Federal cross-references the remittance with the DARF, the company has accumulated a debt that cannot be fixed by adjusting the next remittance alone.

 The Calculation Model